harupy/auto-labeling/README.md

       - opened
       - edited

-# A GitHub token created on a forked PR doesn't have a write permission required to add labels.
+# A GitHub token created for a forked PR doesn't have a write permission required to add labels.
 # To avoid this issue, you can use the `scheduled` event and run this action on a certain interval.
 on:
   schedule: